Cherukunnu: Transportation

-The national highway passes through Taliparamba town.
+The National Highway 66 passes through Taliparamba town.
 Goa and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
 Cherukunnu town is located on Valapattanam-Pappinisseri-Pazhayangadi main road which gets connected to the NH-66 through Pilathara at the north and Valapattanam bridge at the south.

-The nearest railway stations are Pazhayangadi and Kannapuram on the northern and southern sides respectively in the Mangalore-Palakkad line.
+The nearest railway stations are Kannapuram and Pazhayangadi, located 1 km to the south and 7.5 km to the north of Cherukunnu respectively.
+The nearest major railhead is Kannur, located 16.5 km to the south on the Shoranur-Mangalore section of the Southern Railway zone.
 Trains are available to almost all parts of India subject to advance booking over the internet.

 There are airports at Kannur, Mangalore and Calicut.
 All of them are international airports but direct flights are available only to Middle Eastern countries.